Timeline

 2021: SUBLIME AWARD FOR BEST ARTIST

-New Cool Collective has become an extremely tight unit, totally at ease performing on live television shows, stage plays, giant stages, tiny clubs, jazz festivals, pop festivals, world music festivals and anything else you can think of.
+New Cool Collective has become an exceptionally tight unit, completely at ease performing on live television, in theatre productions, on giant festival stages, in tiny clubs, at jazz festivals, pop festivals, world music festivals and just about anywhere else imaginable.

-It all started in 1993 in the Amsterdam based Soul Kitchen where Benjamin Herman and DJ Graham B collaborated.
-With Graham B playing a dj set and Benjamin playing saxophone, the first version of what would ultimately become the 8-man formation New Cool Collective (NCC), was born.
-Playing a familiar mix of Jazz, Dance, Latin, Salsa, Afrobeat and Boogaloo.
+It all started in 1993 at the Amsterdam based Soul Kitchen, where Benjamin Herman and DJ Graham B began collaborating.
+With Graham B spinning DJ sets and Benjamin playing saxophone, the first version of what would eventually become the eight piece New Cool Collective (NCC) was born, performing an irresistible mix of jazz, dance, Latin, salsa, Afrobeat and boogaloo.

-As their debut long-player Soul Jazz Latin (1997) and More Soul Jazz Latin Flavors Nineties Vibe (1998) made clear, the band's unique approach to mixed Latin rhythms, DJ culture, and energetic post- and hard bop was infectious to listeners and club audiences.
-In 2000, the group expanded to become a 20-piece big band for the album Big with Georgie Fame and alternated as a quintet on recordings in subsequent years.
-For their efforts, they were awarded the Edison Jazz Award, the Gouden Notekraker, and the Heineken Crossover Music Award.
-They signed to Sony briefly to issue Bring It On, which contained guest vocal tracks by Hooverphonic singer Geike Arnaert ("Comin' Back for More") and Andrew Roachford ("Bring It On," "Do Anything").
+Their debut albums, Soul Jazz Latin (1997) and More Soul Jazz Latin Flavours: Nineties Vibe (1998), introduced the band’s unique blend of Latin rhythms, DJ culture and energetic post bop and hard bop influences.
+The sound proved infectious for both listeners and club audiences alike.
+In 2000, the group expanded into a 20 piece big band for the album Big with Georgie Fame, while continuing to alternate with smaller line ups on later recordings.
+Along the way, they received several major awards, including the Edison Jazz Award, the Gouden Notekraker and the Heineken Crossover Music Award.

-As pioneers in the Dutch jazz scene, these musicians were long seen as a bit "strange".
-Jazz purists regarded their Soul Jazz Latin Flavours Nineties Vibe as too hard and fast.
-But once younger clubbers found their way to this throbbing dance orchestra then playing at Café Meander, the future arrived and both jazz lovers and jazz haters couldn’t stay away.
+As pioneers of the Dutch jazz scene, the musicians were initially regarded as somewhat “strange.”
+Jazz purists considered their Soul Jazz Latin Flavours Nineties Vibe sound too hard and too fast.
+But once younger club audiences discovered this throbbing dance orchestra at Café Meander, the future had arrived.
+Soon, both jazz lovers and jazz sceptics found themselves unable to stay away.

-In 2004 after a trip to Uganda they rebooted their recording career with their first of a string of albums on Dox Records.
-Trippin was released as a double album featuring Afrobeat legend Tony Allen on drums.
-Between 2006 and 2010, they issued two studio recordings (Out of Office and Pachinko) as well as a pair of live dates.
-Late that year, they collaborated with Cuban rumberos Los Papines and Kenyan beat group Mapacha Africa to release Sugar Protocol.
-These album releases would lead to bookings at pop and jazz festivals like Roskilde (Denmark), Fuji Rock (Japan), Lowlands (The Netherlands), Montreal Jazz (Canada), Cape Town Jazz (South Africa), Sziget (Hungary) and gigs in Senegal, Costa Rica, Korea, Kenya, Indonesia and many more.
+In 2004, following a trip to Uganda, the band relaunched its recording career with the first in a long series of albums for Dox Records.
+Trippin’ was released as a double album featuring Afrobeat legend Tony Allen on drums.
+Between 2006 and 2010, they released two studio albums, Out of Office and Pachinko, as well as two live recordings.
+Later, they collaborated with Cuban rumberos Los Papines and Kenyan beat group Mapacha Africa on Sugar Protocol.

-"The New Cool Collective is all about the groove.
+“The New Cool Collective is all about the groove.
 The ensemble peppers the listener with crisp, quick melodies while delivering punchy rhythmic salvos meant to incite bodies to move move move.
-The Amsterdam-based octet, and its individual members’s side projects, have been making this particular synthesis of danceable electricity for years and years" - Bandcamp (Best Jazz of November 2021)
+The Amsterdam based octet, and its individual members’ side projects, have been making this particular synthesis of danceable electricity for years and years.”

-New Cool Collective includes saxophonist Benjamin Herman, guitarist Rory Ronde, drummer Joost Kroon, percussionists Frank van Dok and Jos de Haas, pianist Willem Friede, bassist Leslie Lopez and trumpet-player David Rockefeller.
+New Cool Collective consists of saxophonist Benjamin Herman, guitarist Rory Ronde, drummer Joost Kroon, percussionists Frank van Dok and Jos de Haas, pianist Willem Friede, bassist Leslie Lopez and trumpeter David Rockefeller.

 Join our newsletter